RidaKo/Reception/README.md

     ```bash
     git clone https://github.com/RidaKo/Reception.git
-    cd Reception
     ```

-2. Install dependencies using Composer:

-    ```bash
-    composer install
-    ```
+    And then open the project in your code edditor.

-3. Configure the database and mailer:
+2. Configure the database and mailer:
     1. While using docker
        Use the command
        ```bash